ericvicenti/OpenBook/Getting.md

 * "body": String

-  The URL where the content of the page can be found.
+  The text body of the post, in [MarkShow](http://markshow.org/)

 * "date": Integer

-  A UNIX timestamp of the first pageing of this content
+  A UNIX timestamp declaring when this page was last updated

+* "context": String

+  Optional link to context where this was posted

+* "older": String

+  Optional link to previous version of this page

+* "newer": String

+  Optional link to updated/ newer version of this page